Los Angeles Insurance Fraud Defense Attorneys

 If you or a loved one has been charged with any form of insurance fraud, do not attempt to represent yourself, or rely on court-appointed legal counsel.
 Public defenders often have extremely busy schedules and cannot give you the level of service that a dedicated defense attorney can typically provide.
 No matter what kind of insurance fraud you or someone you know has been accused of, retaining the services of an experienced defense attorney is imperative.

 If you stand accused of insurance fraud, call the Los Angeles white-collar crime attorneys at Werksman Jackson & Quinn LLP right away at (213) 688-0460 to discuss your case and your legal options.

 In general, insurance fraud is defined under California law as any action that seeks to receive compensation from an insurance company on untrue grounds.
 For example, someone filing a workers’ compensation claim who was not actually injured could be committing insurance fraud.
 Similarly, a claim that exaggerates about damage from a car collision can also be considered insurance fraud.

 For insurance fraud to happen in California, two elements are required:

 - A person must have the intent to defraud an insurance company and do so knowingly;

 - A person must act on that intent, such as by filing a fraudulent claim.

 Both elements must be present and proven for a defendant to be convicted of insurance fraud.
 No actual loss must occur – so a claim can be denied or under investigation when insurance fraud charges are filed against an individual.

+In California, there are numerous ways that someone could defraud an insurance company.
 Essentially, any kind of insurance can be the target for fraudulent actions and claims.
 Some of the most common types of insurance fraud include: